JuliaAlgebra/StarAlgebras.jl/README.md

 -----

-This package superseeds [GroupRings.jl](https://github.com/kalmarek/GroupRings.jl) that served its purpose well.
+If you happen to use this package please cite either [1712.07167](https://arxiv.org/abs/1712.07167) or [1812.03456](https://arxiv.org/abs/1812.03456).
+This package superseeds [GroupRings.jl](https://github.com/kalmarek/GroupRings.jl) which was developed and used there.
+It served its purpose well.
 Let it rest peacefully.